nganle102/line-copo/README.md

 - Use bootstrap framework (can refine to use partial from bootstrap but I'm lazy)
 - Run well with json-server (mock database)

+5/ Validation:
+- Validate truck plate is not yet existent
+- Show alert message
+- Scroll to alert on submit

 **Remaining task**
 - Implement autocomplete for dropdown: cargoType, driver
-- Textarea is not able to change in edit form (some issues with props & state, tried  but not yet figured out the issue)
-- No test